City worker exodus: Office space for lease doubles during pandemic

 It is the first hard evidence of the long-suspected downsizing of business in the city.

 One company that has ditched office space is Perpetual Guardian.
-Chief executive Andrew Barnes - who had already implemented a four-day working week for staff prior to the pandemic - says he has vacated two floors of his Queen St office and plans to reduce his real estate footprint further.
+Founder Andrew Barnes - who had already implemented a four-day working week for staff prior to the pandemic - says he has vacated two floors of his Queen St office and plans to reduce his real estate footprint further.

 He says 2022 will be a turning point for Auckland's CDB as business leaders realise they can invest money saved on rent into people and satellite offices.